harvesthq/api/Sections/Invoices.md

 HTTP Response: 200 Success

-You can also query invoices by timeframe based on issue date.
+You can also query invoices by timeframe (date created) based on issue date.

 GET `/invoices?from=YYYYMMDD&to=YYYYMMDD`